eschnett/Arbitrary.jl/README.rst

 generator.
 I expect that testing properties with e.g. 100 such arbitrary values make for good property tests.

-Example:
+Example 1:
 ::
-   import Arbitrary
+   using Base.Iterators
-   import Test
+   using Test
+   using Arbitrary

    # Generate arbitrary values
    xs = collect(take(arbitrary(BigInt), 100))